apositivementalattitude/shadashboard/README.md

 ### License

-This project is licensed under the MIT License - see the (LICENSE)[/LICENSE] file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.